Brett-Trost-Lab/rfdiffusion-pipeline/README.md

 ```

 ## Isolate Successful Designs
-Given the `.out.txt` file, you may wish to copy all successful PDBs into their own directory.
+Given the `.out.txt` file, you may wish to move all successful PDBs into their own directory.
 This can be done for either ProteinMPNN-generated PDBs (to validate the successful sequences on another target, for example) or to isolate the successful AF2 reconstructed designs.

 ```
 bash helper_scripts/isolate_successful.sh <.out.txt> <folder_with_all_pdbs> <new_folder_for_successful_pdbs_only>